September 2016 North Korean nuclear test: International response

 The test, conducted in defiance of the international community, prompted wide international condemnation.

-The UN Security Council condemned the test and said it would formulate a new resolution, with the US, Britain and France pressing for new sanctions.
-US Secretary of Defense Ash Carter stated in a press conference that "China has and shares an important responsibility for this development and has an important responsibility to reverse it".
+The UN Security Council condemned the test and said it would formulate a new resolution, with the U.S., United Kingdom, and France pressing for new sanctions.
+U.S. Secretary of Defense Ash Carter stated in a press conference that "China has and shares an important responsibility for this development and has an important responsibility to reverse it".
 China has not confirmed its support for tougher sanctions.
 University of Tokyo professor Tadashi Kimiya told Reuters: "Sanctions have already been imposed on almost everything possible, so the policy is at an impasse.
 In reality, the means by which the United States, South Korea and Japan can put pressure on North Korea have reached their limits".

 U.S. President Barack Obama, South Korean president Park Geun-hye and Japanese prime minister Shinzō Abe agreed to jointly "take additional significant steps, including new sanctions, to demonstrate to North Korea that there are consequences to its unlawful and dangerous actions".
-The U.S., South Korea and Japan immediately called an emergency closed-door meeting of the United Nations Security Council; in a statement issued on September 9, the Council strongly condemning the test and said that it would take "further significant measures" in response, as it had pledged to do in a previous resolution if a violation occurred again.
+The U.S., South Korea and Japan immediately called an emergency closed-door meeting of the United Nations Security Council; in a statement issued on September 9, the Council strongly condemned the test and said that it would take "further significant measures" in response, as it had pledged to do in a previous resolution if a violation occurred again.
 The statement said that non-military actions such as sanctions would be taken under Article 41 of the United Nations Charter.